victorqribeiro/pixelRestorer/README.md

 Select the image, the way of redrawing it ([mean, mode or median](https://www.khanacademy.org/math/statistics-probability/summarizing-quantitative-data/mean-median-basics/a/mean-median-and-mode-review)) and click Run or Hit Enter on the keyboard.

+The processing is animated so you can see the algorithm working (it's not slow it was programmed like that).

 ## About

 This is a project I've been idealizing from some time now.
 Is it possible to reconstruct a pixel art image that has been corrupted by scaling or compression, using statistics?
 Well, lets give it a shot.